What are altcoins? A guide to the cryptocurrencies beyond Bitcoin

 - Focus on an altcoin’s technical capacity.
 If you’re looking to invest in an altcoin, study its technical capacity.
 Some altcoins such as Solana have soared because they provide high functionality at low cost, for example.
 A cryptocurrency’s features may help keep it forefront in the public’s imagination and therefore make it an attractive trading vehicle that traders can herd around.

 When buying highly speculative assets such as cryptocurrency, it’s important to understand that you could lose your entire investment.
-At a minimum traders should expect extreme volatility, as the market saw in early 2022.
+At a minimum traders should expect extreme volatility, as the market has seen in 2022.

 With literally thousands of them in existence, altcoins continue to gain in popularity.
 While no single coin may be able to unseat Bitcoin’s position as the top cryptocurrency (for now), altcoins as a whole should continue to chip away market share from the leader, even if the total “cryptocurrency pie” continues to expand.